helix-foundation/currency/contracts/governance/community/README.md

 #### configure
 Arguments:
+  - `_totalECOxVotingPower` (uint256) - the snapshot of total ECOx supply
-  - `_totalVotingPower` (uint256) - the snapshot of total voting power
+  - `_excludedVotingPower` (uint256) - the amount of voting power to exclude from the ECO supply

-Configures the voting aspect of the contract with `totalVotingPower` to measure the 30% threshold versus.
+Configures the voting aspect of the contract for `totalVotingPower` to measure the 30% threshold. `_totalECOxVotingPower` and `_excludedVotingPower` are saved and used in the inherited `VotingPower` functionality. `_excludedVotingPower` is the amount of ECO minted on the generation increase.

 ##### Security Notes
   - Is called atomically with instantiation by `CurrencyTimer`.
-  - Can only be called once, checks that the `totalVotingPower` hasn't been set.
+  - Can only be called once, checks that the `_totalECOxVotingPower` hasn't been set.

 #### destruct
 Arguments: none